jpilgrim/mdspex/mdspex.doc/index.md

 # Counters

-Spex supports counters.
+MDSpex supports counters.
 A counter is a named integer variable.
 An extension may assign the current value of a named counter to an element's attribute, incrementing the counter automatically or reset a counter.
 The value of the counter can be used to compute numbers of list items, headings, or to make unique IDs (or names) of elements.
 The counters are used by the extensions internally, see API for details.

 # Output

-Spex focuses on high-quality HTML output (with JavaScript for screen and special formatting for print).
+MDSpex focuses on high-quality HTML output (with JavaScript for screen and special formatting for print).
 The parser initially creates a simple tree with elements named according to the names of the extensions (or the elements created as specified).
 Unless specified otherwise, these elements are all converted to HTML `div` elements with the element type as class name.
 If the element defines an ID explicitly, it is set as ID.
 Otherwise an ID is computed from the title.